 In areas where murder isn't a part of daily life, however, we always have sports to fall back on.
 The same principles that allow lefties to thrive amid violence allow them to excel in games where one competitor's skills and reflexes are pitted directly against another's.
 Just as a Roman gladiator trained to battle right-handed opponents, a baseball player boasts more experience against right-handed pitchers.
 With more combative sports, such as boxing, wrestling and mixed martial arts, the comparison is even more obvious.
 In fact, if a boxer knows that an upcoming opponent is left-handed, he or she will train against another lefty in preparation for it.

 In contests where the slightest advantage can make all the difference, southpaws often wind up with their hands raised in victory.
 If the percentage of left-handedness were to rise, however, the advantage would slip away proportionally.

-Explore the links on the next page to learn more about left-handedness and athletic advantages.
+Explore the links below to learn more about left-handedness and athletic advantages.

 More Great Links

 - Campbell, James.
 "Lefties celebrate their special day."
 BBC News.
 Aug.
 13, 2003.
 (Jan.
 29, 2009)http://news.bbc.co.uk/2/hi/uk_news/wales/3147301.stm